 Since those early days, they have churned out several different models of balisong but the Benchmade 51 Morpho has always been a fan favourite.
 The current Benchmade balisong lineup includes:

 - Benchmade 32 (3.25” blade, modified spear point)

 - Benchmade 51 (4.25” blade, modified spear point)

 - Benchmade 67 (4.25” blade, recurve tanto)

 The Benchmade 51 was first introduced in 2009 as the successor to the popular Benchmade 42 which was considered by many to be the standard-setter in the balisong flipping community.
-To the surprise of many the BM 51 was marketed as an EDC which is unusual in the balisong marketplace.
-In today’s society it can be difficult to use your balisong as an EDC but I know many who do.
+To the surprise of many, the BM 51 was marketed as an EDC which is unusual in the balisong marketplace.
+In today’s society, it can be difficult to use your balisong as an EDC but I know many who do.

 In the 51 Morpho, Benchmade offers the option of black or blue G-10 handles and black or satin coated D2 blades for a little more personalization.
-Deployment of the blade can be accomplished in many ways which sets it apart from many other types of knives.
+Deployment of the blade can be accomplished in many ways which set it apart from many other types of knives.

-The knife can be whirled around wildly in a series of deft maneuvers, or it can be simply opened directly in a swift action.
+The knife can be whirled around wildly in a series of deft manoeuvres, or it can be simply opened directly in a swift action.
 As a result of this, some states restrict the use of balisongs, so before you buy one and tote it around be sure to check your state laws.